awsdocs/aws-parallelcluster-user-guide/doc_source/Build-v3.md

 Specifies the instance type for the instance used to build the image\.

 `SubnetId` \(**Optional**, `String`\)
 Specifies the ID of an existing subnet in which to provision the instance to build the image\.
 The provided subnet requires internet access\.
+`pcluster build-image` uses the default VPC\.
+If the default VPC has been deleted, perhaps by using AWS Control Tower or AWS Landing Zone, then the subnet ID must be specified\.

 `ParentImage` \(**Required**, `String`\)
 Specifies the base image\.
 The parent image can be either a non AWS ParallelCluster AMI or an official AWS ParallelCluster AMI for the same version\.
 You can't use a AWS ParallelCluster official or custom AMI from a different version of AWS ParallelCluster\.
 The format must either be the ARN of a image `arn:Partition:imagebuilder:Region:Account:image/ImageName/ImageVersion` or an AMI ID `ami-12345678`\.